 \subsection{Overall Architecture of All-rounder Accelerator}

 Fig.~\ref{fig:overall_structure} illustrates the overall microarchitecture of All-rounder accelerator.
-The accelerator consists of a flexible MAC array, vector unit, scratchpad memory (SPM), DMA engine, high bandwidth memory (HBM) and RISC-V CPU.
-The MAC array is composed of 128$\times$128 MAC units, and the units are designed with the proposed all-in-one multiplier.
-The MAC array guarantees high MAC utilization by fusing or splitting its structure according to DNN operation types or multi-tenant scenario.
-The vector unit is made up of 128 ALUs, and it processes operations of non-DNN layers, e.g., ReLU, a batch (or layer) normalization and a softmax function, including data quantization.
-Such MAC array and vector unit fetches/stores data from/to SPM of 16MB\footnote{We adopted a SPM instead of a hardware-managed SRAM cache.
-That is because SPM does not have tags and associative sets, so it is area-efficient~\cite{buffets, stash}.
-In addition, the compiler of SPM easily predicts memory access patterns owing to deterministic dataflow of DNN operations~\cite{neummu}.}.
-Since SPM is double buffered in our system, 8MB of SPM is involved in data prefetching from the external host memory through the DMA engine, and the rest of the capacity is used to feed data to the MAC array and vector unit or to store partial sums generated from the array or unit.
-Meanwhile, the All-rounder accelerator can load directly program as well as data from the host memory via the DMA engine.
-Since the accelerator has a 5-stage pipelined CPU, the program can be decoded in the accelerator.
-The CPU can support a 32b RISC-V base instruction set and extended instruction sets of M type (instructions for multiplication and division) and F type (instructions for operations of single-precision floating-point)~\cite{risc_v_manual}.
-In addition, the CPU supports instructions of interrupt, halt, synchronization, and no operation (NOP).
+This accelerator comprises a flexible MAC array, a vector unit, 16MB scratchpad memory (SPM), a direct memory access (DMA) engine, high bandwidth memory (HBM) and a RISC-V CPU.
+The MAC array consists of 128$\times$128 MAC units, \textit{each designed with the proposed all-in-one multiplier}.
+The MAC array ensures high MAC utilization by fusing or splitting its structure based on AI operation types or multi-tenant scenarios.
+The vector unit, consisting of 128 ALUs, handles operations for non-DNN layers, such as ReLU/GELU, batch (or layer) normalization, and softmax functions, including data quantization.
+The MAC array and the vector unit fetch/store data from/to 16MB SPM\footnote{We opted for an SPM instead of a hardware-managed SRAM cache due to its lack of tags and associative sets, which makes it more area-efficient~\cite{buffets, stash}.
+In addition, the SPM compiler easily predicts memory access patterns owing to deterministic dataflow of AI operations~\cite{neummu}.}.
+Since the SPM is double buffered in our system, 8MB of SPM is used for data prefetching from the external host memory through the DMA engine, while the remaining capacity feeds data to the MAC array and vector unit or stores partial sums generated by the array or a subset of units.
+Furthermore, the All-rounder accelerator can directly load both programs and data from the host memory through the DMA engine.
+Thanks to the inherent 5-stage pipelined CPU of All-rounder, programs can be decoded within the accelerator.
+The CPU supports the 32-bit RISC-V base instruction set along with extended instruction sets of M type (for multiplication and division) and F type (for single-precision FP operations)~\cite{risc_v_manual}.
+Additionally, the CPU supports instructions of interrupt, halt, synchronization, and no operation (NOP).